 A copy of SSHRC’s delegation order for the Privacy Act is attached.
 The order—with the exception of paragraphs 8(2)(e) and 8(2)(m), which are reserved for the president, executive vice-president, and executive director, Corporate Strategy and Performance—states that the persons holding the positions of executive vice-president; executive director, Corporate Strategy and Performance; and manager, ATIP and Corporate Operations, are designated to exercise or perform all of the powers, duties and functions of the head of a government institution under the Act insofar as they may be exercised or performed in relation to SSHRC.

-Four formal requests were received during the reporting period.
-This is a higher number than 2013-2014, in which zero formal requests were received; somewhat of an anomaly for SSHRC.
-It is also slightly higher than the average of three formal requests per year over the last four fiscal years.
+Two formal requests were received during the reporting period.
+This is a lower number than 2014-2015, in which four formal requests were received.
+It is also slightly lower than the average of four formal requests per year over the last four fiscal years.

 Formal Requests Received

-Of the requests closed during the reporting period, three requests were processed in less than 15 days and one request was processed in 31 to 60 days.
-In one case, no records responsive to the request were located.
-The remaining three requests were disclosed in part in electronic format.
+Of the requests closed during the reporting period, one request was processed in less than 15 days and in the other case, no records responsive to the request were located.
+The records relating to the one request were disclosed in part in electronic format.

 Nine informal requests for access to personal information were received and processed by the ATIP office over the course of the fiscal year.
 SSHRC normally receives a higher number of informal requests compared to the number of formal requests.
 No consultations from other government institutions or organizations were received by SSHRC in the fiscal year.